 Our customers often ask us about making recognition plates to go with their artwork.
 Recognition plates are often referred to as brass plaques but the technical term is a plate.
-And they are not always brass coloured.
+And they are not always brass colored.

 A recognition plate is a great way to acknowledge someone’s achievements at work or in sports, for example.
-We have had plates made up to recognize someone’s contribution to a board of directors, for example, or to go with a photo, a ribbon and a bib after someone runs a marathon or wins a dragon boat race.
+We have had plates made up to recognize someone’s contribution to a board of directors, for example, or to go with a photo, a ribbon, and a bib after someone runs a marathon or wins a dragon boat race.
 Recognition plates are also commonly used when we frame war medals or other mementos like baby shoes or a sports jersey.

-Gold, Silver or Black recognition plates
+Gold, Silver, or Black recognition plates

 This is an engraved brass-colored plate we had made as an example for our shop’s sample wall.
 A brass-colored plate with engraved lettering outlining the names of the Kenora Thistles hockey team that won the Stanley Cup way back in 1907.